Adult Learning and Leadership MA

 Guidelines for the M.A.
 Culminating Project are available in the Program of Study Advisement Guides (as downloadable files) located on the Adult Learning and Leadership program website.

-Students should meet with their advisor the semester before they plan on graduating to review the guidelines.
+Students should meet with their advisor the semester before they plan on graduating to review the guidelines and begin planning their project prior to their final semester of coursework.

 Back to skip to quick links